-	At Minc Law, we’ve litigated in over 19 states and 3 countries, and boast a nearly 100% online defamation takedown and removal rate – and, all for a flat reasonable fee.
-Furthermore, we’ve removed over 25,000 pieces of defamatory online content, so rest assured, you’re in good hands.
+At Minc Law, we’ve litigated in over 26 states and 5 countries, and boast a nearly 100% online defamation takedown and removal rate.
+Furthermore, we’ve removed over 50,000 pieces of defamatory online content, so rest assured, you’re in good hands.

 At Minc Law, our nationally recognized defamation attorneys know the ins and outs of United States defamation law, and have the results to prove it.
 We’ve worked tirelessly with numerous website administrators, content managers, and third-party arbitration firms to secure quick and seamless online defamation removals.

 Here’s what you can expect when working with the Ohio-based defamation lawyers of Minc Law:

 - Respect & Courtesy: Our team of highly trained and experienced defamation attorneys know how invasive and overwhelming false online attacks can be, so don’t worry, know that we’re always on your side.
 Always know that your goals are our goals, and we’re here to put your best interests forward.
 Let’s take back your reputation together.

 - Open Lines of Communication: Some defamation attorneys will go radio silent once the defamation takedown process has commenced.
 Not us.
 At Minc Law, we’ll make sure to keep you updated about the removal process and any important updates.